PinaLiu/soc-analyst-case-studies/README.md

-# soc-analyst-case-studies
+# SOC Analyst – Incident Report Portfolio

-Portfolio of SOC analyst case studies and simulated incident reports (Phishing, Malware, EDR, SIEM) in professional format.
+This repository contains case studies and simulated incident reports based on practical SOC (Security Operations Center) scenarios.
+The goal is to demonstrate skills in **alert analysis**, **incident response**, and **security reporting** following industry best practices.